Composers and Commissions 2019

 + Roderick Williams – commissioned by Chineke!

 Better known to some as a baritone soloist, Roderick Williams’ reputation as a composer is growing steadily.
 His Advent antiphon O Adonai has become something of a favourite for choirs on both sides of the Atlantic and his Ave Verum Corpus Re-imagined was awarded the BASCA prize for Choral Composition in 2016.
-The commission will be a significant new work which Chineke! plans to tour in a jazz-inspired programme to English festivals in 2020.
+The commission scored for voice and orchestra, and featuring Roderick as soloist, will be a significant new work which Chineke! plans to tour in future jazz-inspired programmes.

 Visit Chineke!’s website